PacificRebel/headline-search/README.md

 # Rails web app to search for Financial Times headlines

 https://headline-search.herokuapp.com/
+(works locally, deployed version is faulty, attempting to fix)

 (Remember, you still need to have an FT account to read the articles.)